Illustration © 2018 Zum Beamer/Charles Wood

 Son-of-Calcutta’s chuck-away snippet over a bowl of fries about Prof Swiggit’s travel plans had put me in a right pisser of a mood.
 Even Somerset County Cricket Club beating Yorkshire – yes, Yorkshire! – thereby winning their initial two Championship games of the season for the first time since 1993, couldn’t snap me out of it.
 So if not that, what could?

 Our amiable Muscovite had the answer.
 Escape Melbourne for a day trip west.
-Go see the belly up iron horse.
+Go see the belly up iron horse, the work of sculptor Joanna Rhodes.
 Enjoy a glass of wine.
 Maybe discover a little grub with an Asian twist.
 Surely distraction enough to conclude a mixed week.
 Simply dodge Geelong, and the dreary salt pans and reeking fishing shacks of Avalon that mock the Arthurian idyll, until hitting the opposite rim of Corio Bay, a bulge of Port Phillip.

 Quest achieved, the missus and I lolled with our comrade in Terindah Winery’s ‘Shed’.
 A structure as unfitting for humble solitude as for a gardening fork.
 Hangar-sized, it’s an okayish Bellarine peninsula eatery of floor-to-ceiling glass.
 Where the radish flavour’s daikon and the mint, shiso.
 Brill.